monnn/Pinsy/README.md

 ## Description
 Web application, giving the opportunity for users to pin something they saw and liked on specific place and share it with others.
 <br />
 E.g.: When walking on the street, the user see an old, vintage house.
-In their mind, the vintige house represents a creepy and interesting place.
+In their mind, the vintage house represents a creepy and interesting place.
 Why not tell a ghost story?
 And take a picture of that creepy, old house?
 And make people tremble with fear!

 ## Functional requirements